SGDInstitute/enterprise/readme.md

     The vendor, product and serial can be found in `System Information` [GitHub issue with more information](https://github.com/pklaus/brother_ql/issues/110) Run the script `pa print`
+Make sure to have Raleway and Lato fonts installed locally